BestTimesToVisit.com Logo

 packing

-Layering is your best friend here, even in summer.
-Mountain weather changes rapidly, so pack a waterproof and windproof outer shell, a fleece or down mid-layer, and moisture-wicking base layers.
-Don't forget sturdy hiking boots with good ankle support – you'll be doing a lot of walking on uneven terrain.
+Layers are your best friend here, no matter the season.
+Even in summer, mountain weather can change rapidly.
+Pack a waterproof and windproof outer shell, a fleece or down mid-layer, and moisture-wicking base layers.
+Don't forget sturdy hiking boots – you'll be doing a lot of walking!

 money